Emagjby/funmaker/CONTRIBUTING.md

-# Contributing to Bookmaker
+# Contributing to FunMaker

-Thanks for your interest in helping with Bookmaker! 🎉 This project is a labor of love, and we welcome contributions of all kinds.
+Thanks for your interest in helping with FunMaker! 🎉 This project is a labor of love, and we welcome contributions of all kinds.

 ## Getting Started